-Dr. Alaka Deshpande details on the significant damage that undiagnosed thyroid dysfunction can cause to the mother and foetus during pregnancy while outlining key practice points for physicians to adopt early on in order to prevent unfavourable outcomes.
+This Sunday, we bring to you Dr. Alaka Deshpande's article in which she details on the significant damage that undiagnosed thyroid dysfunction can cause to the mother and foetus during pregnancy, while also outlining key practice points for physicians to adopt early on in order to prevent unfavourable outcomes.

 It is reported that 1 in 6 pregnant women have thyroid dysfunction.
 However, hormone estimation by RIA became feasible only about 40 years ago.
 Clinicians have since noted the changing profile of thyroid disorders after many hypothyroid cases remained asymptomatic for a long time.
 This makes it prudent to update the management guidelines whenever new evidence comes forth.